- The Police Vetting Service does not provide vetting checks to individuals.

 - For a New Zealand visa, you will need to speak to your New Zealand Immigration officer.
 They will submit a vetting request to us on your behalf and the result will be returned directly to them.
 Please do not contact the Vetting Service directly.

 - For an overseas visa, refer to Vetting Process for visas.
 All vetting requests for visas for Australia and Switzerland need to be submitted to us by the relevant consulate or embassy.
 To obtain a visa for any other country, fill out a Section 14 form (DOCX 77KB) and email it to firstname.lastname@example.org naming the country for which you require the visa.
 The vetting results will be returned directly to the consulate or embassy.

 The New Zealand Police may release any information they hold if relevant to the purpose of this vetting request.
 This includes:

 - Charges that did not result in a conviction including those that were acquitted, discharged without conviction, diverted, or withdrawn

-- Any interaction you have had with New Zealand Police, including family violence incidents, and investigations that did not result in prosecution
+- Any interaction I have had with New Zealand Police considered relevant to the role being vetted, including investigations that did not result in prosecution

 - Information subject to name suppression where that information is necessary to the purpose of the vet